unclereeemus/ytmp/README.md

   - Search and add youtube playlists to the queue (or only select songs of playlists)
   - Download songs after they have been played a chosen amount of times (and play the download in the future)
   - Fzf preview of song/playlist details
+  - Select from past searches in fzf to reduce typing
   - Manage the queue from fzf, vim, cli
   - Control mpv through its ipc server
   - Run commands on song change